-Schedule as an instructor-led private class at a time that is best for you.Number of Students
+Live, instructor-led private sewing class scheduled at a time that is best for you.Number of Students

 See discounted price for multiple students

-Discounts are available when you sign-up multiple people for on-demand classes so get friends or family members together too.
+Discounts are available when you sign-up multiple people for private classes or personalized lessons so get friends or family members together too.
 Select the number of students above to see the discounted price per person.

 Online Sewing Classes

-We've developed an advanced online learning experience to make it as close as possible to being in person that may be quite different from what you've seen elsewhere.
-I make the same project along with you and show you the actions from multiple cameras as I guide you step by step.
-Learn more or contact me to schedule a demo to show you what it's like.
+I developed a unique virtual learning experience to make it as close as possible to being in person.
+I make the same project along with you, answer your questions, and show you the actions from multiple cameras as I personally guide you step by step.

 About the Instructor

-Vanessa has been teaching children and adults for over 20 years.
-In addition to offering beginner to advanced sewing lessons she is an instructor in the Fashion Design Program at Austin Community College.
+Vanessa has been teaching children and adults for over 20 years and offers beginner to advanced sewing lessons to students locally and virtually across the country.
+She's also an instructor in the Fashion Design Program at Austin Community College and is a member of the Fashion Design Advisory Committee.
 Previously, Vanessa was an instructor at The Stitch Lab where she taught intro and specialty sewing classes, gave private lessons, hosted parties, and ran summer camps.
-Beyond sewing Vanessa has taught art, yoga and English, and her experience extends overseas when she was in the Peace Corps.
-She has taught adults and kids of all ages and enjoys seeing her students apply their newfound sewing skills to express themselves.